jhongover9000/jhongover9000.github.io/assignment2/README.md

         }
     });

 This is where I came across setInterval(), and had a lot of trouble because of this.
 I intially was using .animate() from jQuery to make the window scroll, but the problem with that was the speed wasn't consistent (gets faster in the middle).
 So I ended up using this.
 I needed a way to increment the scrollX by a single pixel very quickly, and searching up how to do this led me to setInterval().
-This is the function that setInterval() calls every... nanosecond, I think (yeah, a *lot* of calls).
+This is the function that setInterval() calls every...
+10 milliseconds, I think (yeah, a *lot* of calls).

     // Autoscroll
     function scrollCheck(){